Systematic Review on Learning-based Spectral CT: Multi-Energy Image Reconstruction

-where `$\int_{\calL_i}$' denotes the line integral along $\calL_i$, $h_i$ is the corresponding photon flux X-ray intensity which accounts for the source spectrum and the detector sensitivity and $r_i$ is the background term (e.g., scatter, dark current).
+where `$\int_{\calL_i}$' denotes the line integral along $\calL_i$, $h_i$ is the corresponding X-ray photon flux which accounts for the source spectrum and the detector sensitivity (times the energy with energy integrating detectors) and $r_i$ is the background term (e.g., scatter, dark current).

 In multi-energy \ac{CT} (\eg{} \ac{PCCT} and \ac{DECT}), the measurements are regrouped into $K$ energy bins ($K=2$ for \ac{DECT} and more for \ac{PCCT}).
 For each bin $k$, the expected number of detected X-ray photons is